 5. API Access for Developers

 If you’re building QR codes into an application, website, or automated workflow, you need programmatic access.
-A robust API lets you create, update, and manage QR codes at scale without manual intervention.
+A well-documented API lets you create, update, and manage QR codes at scale without manual intervention.

 Key API capabilities to look for: